 Make a splash!

 Swimming is an especially fun way to be active.
 Dig out those suits and head to a local pool.
 Oklahoma City has several indoor options families can enjoy all year-long and a host of outdoor options open seasonally.

-Throughout the year, Myriad Gardens partners with Schlegel Bicycles and Ultramax Sports Oklahoma for some fun fitness under the full moon.
-Take a leisurely ride through downtown or work on your speed during one of the timed runs.
+Take a leisurely ride through downtown.
 Participants are requested to make a $5 donation.
 Lights and helmets are required for the ride.
 If you don’t have a bike, rent a Spokie.
 For more details about upcoming rides, visit www.myriadgardens.org.

 Top Family Runs:

 Get inspired to get off the couch by signing up for a local run and train together.
-Here are a few family-friendly runs happening in 2018.
+Here are a few family-friendly runs happening this year.

 - October – Oklahoma City Memorial Marathon

 - November – Chill Your Cheeks 5K Run at Chisholm Trail Park

 Click here for a lists of runs happening all year-long.

 Laces up those sneakers or strap on those helmets and get moving together!
 The Oklahoma City metro has a host of family-friendly trails just waiting for you.